EBZebra/docs/1.3/source/guide/configreference.md

 	<ViewportWidth value="1"/>

 ### CaFile
 Specifies the location of a device-resident file containing CA certificates in PEM format.
-Please [refer to openSSL](http://www.openssl.org/docs/ssl/SSL_CTX_load_verify_locations.html) for more information. **Applies to Android and Windows Mobile/CE**.
+Please [refer to openSSL](http://www.openssl.org/docs/ssl/SSL_CTX_load_verify_locations.html) for more information. **Applies only to Windows Mobile/CE**.

-> Note: Enteprise Browser only supports only a single certificate file in PEM format.
-If multiple certificates must be passed to the Webkit browser on WM/CE, the contents of multiple `.pem` certificates can be combined into a single file using any standard text editor.
+> Note: Enteprise Browser supports only a single PEM certificate file.
+If multiple certificates must be passed to the Webkit browser on WM/CE, the contents of multiple `.pem` certificates can be combined into a single file using a text editor.
 The combined file can then be specified in the CaFile parameter.

 **Possible Values**